jdx/mise/docs/dev-tools/shims.md

 :::

-The `hook-env` option is the one I would go with.
-It's a bit cleaner since you won't have the shims inside your PATH at all.
-If you do go with shims, it will need to be first so they get overridden.
+The only difference I can think of between these would be that using `hook-env` you will need to call it again if you change directories but with shims that won't be necessary.
+The shims directory will be removed by `mise activate` automatically so you won't need to worry about dealing with shims in your PATH.

 ## Performance